brainy-minds/Jterator/README.md

         class: float64
 ```
 There are two different types of input arguments:
-* *hdf5_location* is an argument that has to be produced upstream in the pipeline by another module, which saved it into the HDF5 file
+* *hdf5_location* is an argument that has to be produced upstream in the pipeline by another module, which saved it into the HDF5 file.
-* *parameter* is an argument that is used to control the behavior of the module
+* *parameter* is an argument that is used to control the behavior of the module.
 Note that you can provide the optional "class" key, which asserts the datatype
 of the passed argument.
 It is language specific, e.g. 'float64' in Python, 'double' in Matlab, 'Array{Float64,2}' in Julia or 'array' in R.